SFU-HiAccel/SyncNN/README.md

     	* Change directory to `design/`
     	* Every `<network>` contains a Makefile.
     	* Issue the command `make all` from your IDE or personal computer.
-    	* Once the build is over, executible named `snn` will be created.
+    	* Once the build is over, an executable named `snn` will be created.
     	* To run, issue `./snn <number of images>`.
     * Hardware Mode
     	* Change directory to `design/`